israelmon/blog-hardcoremachine/content/post/salvador/index.md

 # Is this an unpublished draft?
 draft: false

-# Show this page in the Featured widget?
-featured: true

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.